-4.2.5 If the candidate has a disability that might affect the assessment interview, it must be declared upon application, and the panel will be provided with a declaration of disability form.
+- 4.25.
+If the candidate has a disability that might affect the assessment viva voce, it must be declared upon application, and the panel will be provided with a declaration of the disability.
 The panel must then consider how to mitigate the effects on the interview and ensure fairness.
-Any disability that is not declared on the application form cannot be taken into account at interview.

-- 4.2.6 Following initial screening applicants that are not accepted are provided with a report summarising the reasons for their rejection.
-Applicants will not be eligible to re-apply within 12 months and must be able to demonstrate they have engaged in further professional development through systems that ensure periods of education and training are effective in meeting the standards of proficiency. - 4.2.7 Once accepted onto the programme applicants expected to comply with the HCPC standards of conduct, performance, and ethics (2016) as these are reflected in the standards of proficiency against which the candidate will be providing evidence from their prior learning and development.
+Any disability that is not declared on the application form cannot be taken into account at viva. - 4.2.6.
+Following initial screening applicants who are not accepted are provided with a report summarising the reasons for their rejection.
+Applicants will not be eligible to re-apply within 12 months and must be able to demonstrate they have engaged in further professional development through systems that ensure periods of education and training are effective in meeting the standards of proficiency.

+- 4.2.7.
+Once accepted onto the programme applicants are expected to comply with the HCPC standards of conduct, performance, and ethics (2016) as these are reflected in the standards of proficiency against which the candidate will be providing evidence from their prior learning and development.
 Their understanding of the implications of the standards of performance and ethics must be confirmed in the application form.
-If during the programme the employer or mentor has any issues or concerns about a candidate's profession-related conduct this should be reported to the IBMS.
-Failure to comply with these standards of conduct, performance, and ethics could lead to withdrawal from the programme. - 4.2.8 If during the programme the employer or mentor has any issues or concerns about a candidate's profession-related conduct this should be reported to the IBMS, as the Education provider, as this may impact on the applicant's current or future eligibility for registration with the HCPC.
-Concerns should be submitted to the IBMS Executive Head of Education in written form explaining in relation to professional conduct which standard has been breached, the evidence for this and what action has been taken (this will depend on the seriousness of the breach).
-A report will then be provided to the Education and Professional Standards Committee who will make a decision on whether or not the evidence of unprofessional conduct affects the applicant's eligibility to apply to the HCPC for registration as a clinical scientist and whether the action taken by the employer is sufficient to mitigate the concerns.
-The basis for judging this will be the HCPC standards of conduct, performance and ethics. - 4.2.8 The Education and Professional Standards Committee decide one of the following outcomes: - Outcome 1.
-The candidate remains of the programme with no further action taken against the candidate because there is insufficient evidence that the candidate has breached the HCPC standards of conduct, performance and ethics.
+If, during the programme, the employer or mentor has any issues or concerns about a candidate's profession-related conduct this should be reported to the IBMS.
+Failure to comply with these standards of conduct, performance, and ethics could lead to withdrawal from the programme. - 4.28.
+Concerns should be submitted to the IBMS Executive Head of Education in written form explaining in relation to professional conduct, which standard has been breached, the evidence for this and what action has been taken (this will depend on the seriousness of the breach).
+A report will then be provided to the Education and Professional Standards Committee who will make a decision on whether or not the evidence of unprofessional conduct affects the candidate's eligibility to apply to the HCPC for registration as a clinical scientist and whether the action taken by the employer is sufficient to mitigate the concerns.
+The basis for judging this will be the HCPC standards of conduct, performance and ethics. - 4.29.
+The Education and Professional Standards Committee decide one of the following outcomes:

+Outcome 1.
+The candidate remains on the programme with no further action taken because there is insufficient evidence that the candidate has breached the HCPC standards of conduct, performance and ethics.